Back to Wall Toilets

 Why choose a back to wall toilet?

-A lot of people go for this option as it can make the space inside the cubicle seem much bigger.
+A lot of people go for back to wall toilets as an option as it can make the space inside the toilet cubicle, and the bathroom/washroom as a whole, seem much bigger.
 However, sometimes it’s a move to prevent tampering or accidental damage.
 When the cistern is exposed like on your traditional domestic toilet, users can remove or damage moving parts.
-Back to wall toilets can also look very slick and smart, maintaining a simple design aesthetic throughout your wash space.
+Our back to wall toilet products can also look very slick and smart, maintaining a simple design aesthetic throughout your wash space.

-Things to bear in mind
+Things to bear in mind with Back to Wall Toilets